skovsboll/suburb/README.md

 Here, the file named `out/B.txt` can only be build after `out/A.txt` is built.
 So Suburb builds A.txt then proceeds to B.txt.
 This is the simplest build graph imaginable.
 But Suburb can do a whole lot more than that.

 A.txt and B.txt will be built right in your file system, where you expect them to be.
 No confusing symlinks or vritualization going on.
-Which means your source maps and debug symbols will point to your source code.
-Imagine that.
+Which means your source maps and debug symbols will point to your source code, as you would expect.

 ### Suburb caches results.
 No need to build if dependencies dit not change.